We pride ourselves on having the friendliest

 I'm sorry you are not feeling support from your SIL, but it does sound like you have good support around you.
 Maybe you could gently, yet specifically ask your husband to intervene in these conversations?

-~Lisa, homebirthing, homeschooling , homesteading mama.
-Married to my beloved for 19 years, raising a big brood of children on a little farm in Southern Michigan.
+~Lisa, homebirthing, homeschooling , homesteading mama and student midwife.
+Married to my beloved for 20 years, raising a big brood of children on a little farm in Southern Michigan.